jakobadam/packer-qemu-templates/windows/templates/windows-2012R2-standard-amd64/README.md

 Machine Specific
 ----------------

-Virtio drivers are loaded on startup<br />
+Virtio drivers are loaded on startup
-Box size around 4 GB <br/>
+Box size around 4 GB
-Configured as 2 CPU and 4 GB memory by default <br/>
+Configured as 2 CPU and 4 GB memory by default
-No updates or services packs applied <br/>
+No updates or services packs applied
+Firewall is disabled

 Register and download the Windows install iso from: http://technet.microsoft.com/en-US/evalcenter/dn205286.aspx It can be